cwagdev/RWDevCon-Countdown/0-For-Instructor/2-Demo.markdown

 In order to keep focused on the unique aspects of widget development we are going to forgo building out the interface.
 In the same folder as the starter project you will find another folder named **Secret Sauce**.
 This folder contains **MainInterface.storyboard**.

-First you must delete the existing storyboard provided by the Xcode template. delete **MainInterface.storyboard** from the **Counting Down** group in Xcode.
+1. Delete **MainInterface.storyboard** from the **Counting Down** group in Xcode and choose Move to Trash

-Drag the storyboard file in to the Counting Down group to replace the existing one provided by the Xcode template.
+2. Drag the storyboard file in from Secret Sauce to the Counting Down, choose to copy the file

-Open the storyboard and let's take a look at what's going on.
+3. Open the storyboard and let's take a look at what's going on.

 **Note** You will also notice a markdown file in the directory.
 In the event you want to know how to build the interface step-by-step you will want to take a look at that document back in your hotel room or after the conference.
 For now we won't have time.